Do not be afraid to stand up for yourself!

 Do not get upset over losing a man who is unable to handle the negative truth on a mature level.
 How in the world is he supposed to handle other difficulties in life?
 Just imagine, by speaking up you may actually discover who he really is.
 He is either a mature man you can rely on, or is a baby man... and it is up to you to find out.

-RELATED READING: Article - Stop being taken for granted! or my empowering eBook - When you are DESPERATE FOR HIS LOVE: how to leave your bad relationship without feeling like you are going against yourself
+RELATED READING: Articles - Be The One for You!, Stop being taken for granted! or my empowering eBook - When you are DESPERATE FOR HIS LOVE: how to leave your bad relationship without feeling like you are going against yourself